benemrick/benemrick.github.io/index.md

 that generates a meal based on the user's mood

 ### [Design for Another World](https://medium.com/@adhrsh122/design-for-a-new-world-d8ffca0f996f)
-Developing an immersive virtual reality (VR) experience through ambient scenery and audio.
+Developing an immersive virtual reality (VR) experience through ambient scenery and audio